EPA Certified Fireplace Buyer's Guide

 What is an EPA Certified Fireplace?

 First, let's clear up any confusion about terminology.
-An EPA-certified wood stove, EPA fireplace and a built-in EPA stove are all the same thing.
+To start, you have EPA-certified wood stoves.
+Then, you have EPA fireplaces, also known as built-in EPA stoves.
 The confusion on the latter comes from these units being built into the wall like a fireplace but having the interior makeup & efficiency of a stove.

 To be EPA certified, a wood stove is only allowed to put off 2 – 2.5 grams of pollution per hour.
 When manufacturers made changes to the design of their wood stoves to accommodate this regulation, it also made them much more efficient.
 A stove's efficiency is determined by how much heat it loses up the vent pipe as it burns.
 So, a stove that is 70% efficient loses roughly 30% of its heat up the stove pipe.